seezmashele/seezmash/README.md

 # Hello there! 🧙

-- I am but a humble programmer who dabbles in front-end web development
+- I am but a humble frontend developer
 - My technologies of choice include React, TailwindCSS and Strapi
 - I spend my *"leisurely"* time trying new dev tools that make coding in general more enjoyable